The Best Home Barista Espresso Machine & Grinder Setups

 How much do I need to invest as a beginner home barista?

-This is a difficult subject, and the real answer is probably “as much as possible”, given that primarily speaking – the more you spend, the better overall experience and better potential for cup quality.
+This is a difficult subject, and the genuine answer is probably “as much as possible”, given that mainly speaking – the more you spend, the better overall experience and better potential for cup quality.

 If we’re talking bare minimum, I’d say (at the time of writing) about £300-£400 for a used setup, or about £500-£600 for a new setup.
 At least.

-Speaking from experience I would say if you genuinely can afford to spend more than this, then I think it brews sense to do so, nevertheless if you can’t, then you can’t, so basically start out where you can.
+Speaking from experience I would say if you genuinely can afford to spend more than this, then I think it brews sense to do so, however if you can’t, then you can’t, so very start out where you can.

-I say this because spending more money doesn’t just get you a fancier brand name, or a shiny badge.
+I say this because spending more money doesn’t simply get you a fancier brand name, or a shiny badge.

 Spending more money gets you things like better particle uniformity when grinding, better temperature stability, better steam power for steaming milk, and so on – and all of this brews for a better experience and better coffee.

-But as I say, if your budget is low – just start where you are.
+But as I say, if your budget is low – actually start where you are.

-People mean well when offering advice, but some very experienced and clever folk unwittingly give wrong advice, because they’re forgetting that they’re advising someone else, at a totally different degree to them.
+People mean well when giving advice, nevertheless some really experienced and clever folk unwittingly give wrong advice, because they’re forgetting that they’re advising someone else, at a completely different extent to them.

-This happened to me when I started, some folk who I spoke to, including people who I respect a lot, who truly discover their stuff, told me I needed to invest a minimum of a grand, some told me higher than this, and this was a few years ago too, when you could get a bit more for your money.
+This happened to me when I started, some folk who I spoke to, including people who I respect a lot, who in reality know their stuff, told me I needed to invest a minimum of a grand, some told me higher than this, and this was a few years ago too, when you could get a little more for your money.

-What these people were forgetting, is that I was a newby home barista, with a extremely limited palate in comparison to theirs, and my standards at that point were definitely not at their extent, so they needed to put themselves in my position in order to advise on what setup may be acceptable, and this is something that people don’t tend to do.
+What these people were forgetting, is that I was a newby home barista, with a extremely limited palate in comparison to theirs, and my standards at that point were definitely not at their degree, so they necessary to put themselves in my position in order to advise on what setup may be acceptable, and this is something that people don’t tend to do.

 This is my Gaggia Classic 2003.
 Cost me £100.